Friday, 3 October 2025

 When Sati and Her sisters grew up into beautiful young women, it was deemed that it was time for them to marry.
 The sisters of Sati married various noble sages and left the family home.
 Eventually it was Sati's turn, and She had set Her entire heart and mind upon Shiva alone (being His eternal consort, this was natural).

-When the time came, She declared Her wish and intention to seek and marry Lord Shiva alone.
-When the news of Sati's wish fell upon her father's ears, he was shocked at greatly angered!
+When the time came, She declared Her wish and intention to seek and marry Lord Shiva.
+When this news fell upon her father's ears, he was shocked and greatly angered!

 How could his own daughter even contemplate such a thing, he reflected!
 Determined to do everything possible to prevent Her from marrying Shiva, he approached Her and spoke in a manner that he had never spoken before.